 Click the Message font and signature link under the Writing email section of the window.

 Make any changes to your message font in the section at the top of the window, select the font for your signature in the bottom section of the window, then type your signature into the open field under the font options under Personal signature.
-Note that there are some additional options in the toolbar above the Personal signature field, such as an option to add a hyperlink, or the option to edit your signature in HTML.
+Note that there are some additional options in the toolbar above the Personal signature field, such as an option to add a hyperlink, change the font, or the option to edit your signature in HTML.

 Click the Save button at the bottom of the window when you have finished customizing your signature.